 He is renowned for his fresh and passionate interpretations of standards of the choral repertoire, and for championing new music.
 Bruffy has commissioned and premiered works by composers such as Ola Gjeilo, Matthew Harris, Anne Kilstofte, Libby Larsen, Zhou Long, Cecilia McDowall, Stephen Paulus, Stephen Sametz, Philip Stopford, Steven Stucky, Joan Szymko, Eric Whitacre, and Chen Yi.
 Under his supervision, the Roger Dean Company, a division of the Lorenz Corporation, publishes a choral series specializing in music for professional ensembles and sophisticated high school and college choirs.

 His eclectic discography includes six recordings with Nimbus Records and eight recordings with Chandos Records.
-The National Academy of Recording Arts and Sciences has recognized four of these recordings with a total of ten Grammy nominations and four Grammy wins: in 2008 for “Best Engineered Album, Classical” for Grechaninov: Passion Week featuring the Kansas City Chorale and Phoenix Chorale; in 2009 for “Best Small Ensemble Performance” for Spotless Rose: Hymns to the Virgin Mary featuring the Phoenix Chorale; in 2012 for “Best Engineered Album, Classical” and “Best Choral Performance” for Life and Breath: Choral Works by René Clausen featuring the Kansas City Chorale; and in 2015 for “Best Choral Performance” for Rachmaninoff: All-night Vigil featuring the Kansas City Chorale and Phoenix Chorale.
+The National Academy of Recording Arts and Sciences has recognized five of these recordings with a total of twelve Grammy nominations and five Grammy wins: in 2008 for “Best Engineered Album, Classical” for Grechaninov: Passion Week featuring the Kansas City Chorale and Phoenix Chorale; in 2009 for “Best Small Ensemble Performance” for Spotless Rose: Hymns to the Virgin Mary featuring the Phoenix Chorale; in 2012 for “Best Engineered Album, Classical” and “Best Choral Performance” for Life and Breath: Choral Works by René Clausen featuring the Kansas City Chorale; and in 2015 for “Best Choral Performance” for Rachmaninoff: All-night Vigil featuring the Kansas City Chorale and Phoenix Chorale.